ptillemans/docker-xapps/README.md

 valid .Xauthority file which you can only get if you already pwned the Mac, I think the risk is acceptable.

-Note that this method would work just as well on a Linux box.
+Note that this method would work just as well on a Linux box, with the added advantage that we could actually bind to the *docker0* interface and not have to expose a port to the outside world.

-## Advanced XAuth magic
+## Advanced XAuth magic : remote containers

 In order to forward a connection from a container running on a remote host connected to with *ssh -X* we need to do more advanced magic.
+We'll assume that the remote machine hosting the containers is a linux box.
+This should be by far the most common case.

 The ssh connection actually forwards the magic cookie and adds it to the remote .Xauthority file and the listens on a port for the Xclients